TerrificChristie/My-First-Data-Analysis-Repo/100,000 UK Used Cars Report/README.md

 10. Cars in the Antique class show a higher average price range than the newer range possibly because of their uniqueness in rarity and features.
 Most buyer likely want to buy back their youths; as a form of collection.
-11. Vehicles in the 1990s have the lowest average price, this might be due to the fact that they were made during a period when carbon emission was high.
+11. Vehicles in the 1990s have the lowest average price.
 12. As to be expected, taxes have an impact on the average price of cars as the highest average price falls within cars with the premium road tax, and cars in the class of featherweight have the lowest average price.
 13. Cars with low mileage have high average prices while cars with high mileage classified as high risk have the lowest price.
-14. The comparison of tax impact between the affordable tax class ( £0 - £100) and the high tax class ( £301 - £400) shows that Skoda car brand under the high tax class is more favored than the affordable tax class with a huge 308% tax relief.
+14. The comparison of tax impact between the affordable tax class ( £0 - £100) and the high tax class ( £301 - £400) shows that the Skoda car brand under the high tax class is more favored than the affordable tax class with a huge 308% tax relief.
 Next to Skoda is the Vauxhall car brand, with a 117.25% change.
 This was shown in the ribbon chart.
 In the absolute term, however, the tax rate is progressive as premium brands are taxed more.
 15. Most of the variables have an impact on the sale and price of the cars.